thecm4/Axial-Flux-Motor-Design-and-Build/README.md

 With those constraints in place, I ranked my priorities as follows: cost, difficulty of manufacturing, accessibility of resources to learn the chosen winding approach, lead time and availability of materials, testability, torque, speed, and longevity, in that order.

 One early discovery reshaped my magnet selection significantly.
 Neodymium magnets are not inherently heat-tolerant.
 Maintaining their magnetization at elevated temperatures requires selecting an H-grade or SH-grade variant rather than the standard grade.
 Standard N42 magnets demagnetize significantly around 80 degrees Celsius, a temperature I could realistically reach within minutes of starting the motor, which made the standard grade essentially unusable for this application.
 The only H-grade or higher magnets I could find were 1-inch diameter discs, around $10 each, in N42SH, a genuinely strong grade for this application.
 But their small disc size left a lot of dead space between poles that contributed nothing to torque.

+## More to come as the project continues